thevisad/DayZ-Private-master/README.md

  - Windows (tested with 7 and Server 2008)
  - A working ArmA 2 Combined Ops dedicated server with recommended beta patch installed (http://www.arma2.com/beta-patch.php)
- - MySQL Server 5.x with TCP/IP Networking enabled **NOTE:** If you get MySQL from anywhere other than the official MySQL installer, you will need Connector/C 6.0.2 (http://dev.mysql.com/get/Downloads/Connector-C/mysql-connector-c-6.0.2-win32.msi/from/http://cdn.mysql.com/)
+ - MySQL Server 5.x with TCP/IP Networking enabled **NOTE:** You **must** use the official MySQL installer, not XAMPP (http://www.mysql.com/get/Downloads/MySQLInstaller/mysql-installer-community-5.5.27.2.msi/from/http://cdn.mysql.com/)
  - The decimal separator on your server MUST BE a period.
 If it is a comma, vehicle spawning (at least) will not work correctly. **NOTE:** If you use FireDaemon to start your server, you must re-create the service if you change the comma separator in Windows.
  - A working Perl interpreter - Strawberry Perl is recommended (http://strawberryperl.com/)